EMI-Group/evoxbench/README.md

 - Undertake an intricate exploration of NAS's nuanced traits through the prism of optimization.

 ### 🛠️ Efficient Benchmarking Pipeline
-- Presenting an end-to-end conduit, primed for proficient benchmark assessments of EMO algorithms.
+- Presenting an end-to-end worflow for proficient benchmark assessments of EMO algorithms, supporting various programming languages including Java, Matlab, Python, etc.
-- Shed the shackles of GPUs or bulky frameworks like PyTorch/TensorFlow, championing far-reaching compatibility.
+- Without requirement of GPUs/Pytorch/Tensorflow, providing instant fitness evaluations as numerical optimization.

 ### 📊 Comprehensive Test Suites
-- Encompassing a wide spectrum of datasets and search spaces, and a trio of hardware devices.
+- Encompassing a wide spectrum of datasets, search spaces, and hardware devices.
-- Navigate challenges graced with up to eight objectives for a comprehensive evaluation escapade.
+- Navigate challenges graced with up to eight objectives for a comprehensive evaluation of EMO algorithms.

 ## Get Started